NashTech-Labs/K8s-Python-Client-Secrets/README.md

 In create_secret.py file there are functions for creating secrets:

-1. Create daemonset
+1. Create secrets

-In this we have to pass the namespace in which we will create daemonset: namespace="default"
+In this we have to pass the namespace in which we will create secret: namespace="default"

 Give your cluster details: